juburr/bitcamo/README.md

 ## Attack Overview

 BitCamo is a gradient-based attack tool intended for use in whitebox attack scenarios.
 The current version is an implementation of Kreuk's FGSM overlay attack with greatly increased evasion rates and attack speeds.
-Selecting malicious samples uniformly at random from the [SOREL-20M](https://github.com/sophos-ai/SOREL-20M) dataset results in a 99% evasion rate against the EMBER-trained MalConv model while using payload sizes of only 900 bytes.
-The attack completes in a mere one second on average, offering a vast improvement over existing tools.
+Selecting thousands of malicious samples (<1 MB) uniformly at random from the [SOREL-20M](https://github.com/sophos-ai/SOREL-20M) dataset results in a 100% evasion rate against the EMBER-trained MalConv model while using payload sizes of only 300 bytes on average.
+Attacks complete in a mere one second when using fixed size payloads, offering a massive performance improvement over existing tools.
 See the remarks on limitations below.

 ### PE File Modification
 Most bytes within a Windows PE file cannot be freely modified without breaking functionality.
 BitCamo will attempt to insert payloads at unused locations throughout the file.
 The current version of this tool will only target the file overlay.
 The ability to use other payload locations will be included in future releases.